RishiJaiswal24/Opsy/README.md

 - [ ] Multi-repository knowledge base
 - [ ] Team collaboration features
 - [ ] API access for developers
-- [ ] Custom credit packages

 ---

-## 🤝 Contributing
+## 🤝 Want to Contribute or Learn?

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+This is a learning project, and I'm open to collaborations!
+If you're a student or developer wanting to explore AI integration:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)